backdrop-contrib/configurable_block_style/README.md

       through the user interface
   - Custom block sizes including the option to fit the size of your background image on hero blocks
+  - Option to make block title into a link
+  - Option to make a block collapsible
   - Option to add a custom tint over background image in hero blocks
   - The ability to add a wrapper with the .container classes on the block content